SofiaPerassi/Innotest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

+## Dependencies

+Go to the Innotest folder and open the console.
+Run command  `npm install` to install all dependencies.

+## Json server

+Go to src/assets/data and run `npx json-server --watch db.json` to start the mock api.

 ## Development server

-Run `ng serve` for a dev server.
+Inside the innotest folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding